masneyb/weather-station/README.md

 The anemometer is hooked up to a GPIO pin on the Pi.
-According to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf), each click of the reed switch corresponds to a wind speed of 1.492 MPH.
+According to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf), each click of the reed switch corresponds to a wind speed of 1.492 mph.
 A pull down resistor is used and the switch is debounced in software.

 The rain gauge is very similiar to the anemometer.
 Each click of the switch corresponds to 0.011 inches of rain according to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf).
-The rain gauge is very sensitive to movement and the high winds sometimes causes the switch to activate.
+The rain gauge is very sensitive to movement and the high winds sometimes causes the switch to close.

 The Stevenson screen (left side of the above picture) contains the temperature, humidity and barometric pressure sensors.
 A 3D model of the screen was